AndersonTeala/Project-barber-quasar/README.md

 # Project-barber-quasar
-A pokedex project developed with quasar framework
+A barber project developed with quasar framework